AvolitesLtd/TitanManual/docs/cue-lists/theatre-programming.md

 -   Use the **wheels** to set the value.
 Or press the <Keys.HardKey>@</Keys.HardKey> button next to the wheel and type in a value on the keypad.

+-   You can directly set fixtures to a preset gel/filter colour by gel number, see [Selecting gel colours](../controlling-fixtures/changing-fixture-attributes.md#colour-mix-filters).

 ## Programming Cues

 Titan can have multiple cue lists.
 To start a cue list press <Keys.HardKey>Record</Keys.HardKey>